Tulisa, the Wood-Cutter's Daughter: Albania

-In an Albanian variant translated by Albanologist Robert Elsie as The Snake and the King's Daughter, a snake slithers into an old woman's basket and, after some time, asks the old woman to go to the king and request for the hand of his daughter in marriage.
+In an Albanian tale titled Gjarpëri dhe e bija e mbretit ("Serpent and King's Daughter"), translated into Russian as "Змей и королевская дочь" ("Serpent and Royal Daughter") and by Albanologist Robert Elsie as The Snake and the King's Daughter, a snake slithers into an old woman's basket and, after some time, asks the old woman to go to the king and request for the hand of his daughter in marriage.
 The king sets as condition three tasks for the future son-in-law, which the snake performs with a magic ring.
 The princess and the snake marry.
 On the nuptial night, he reveals he is a handsome prince named "Swift" (Shpejt/Shpeit) underneath the snakeskin and warns that she must not tell anything to her family.
 One day, the princess is invited to a wedding, and her husband appears lately at the occasion, to everyone's surprise.
 The princess reveals the man is her husband and he disappears.
 She goes on a quest for him with a pair of iron shoes, and passes by the houses of the Mother of the Sun, the Mother of the Moon and the Mother of the Winds.
-The Winds tell her her husband Swift is being held prisoner by a monster named Kulshedra, on an island across the sea, and she begs him to take her there.
-The wind carries her across the sea to the island and the Kulshedra captures her, taking her to its lair.
+The Wind tells her her husband Swift is being held prisoner by a monster named Kulshedra, on an island across the sea, and she begs him to take her there.
+The Wind carries her across the sea to the island and the Kulshedra captures her, taking her to its lair.
 Secretly, Swift lets his ring fall into a jug she is washing and she recognizes her husband is there.
-The next day, the Kulshedra forces the girl to sweep some parts of the floor and not sweep the other, and to fill two cauldrons with her tears - both tasks accomplished with her husband's advice.
-The Kulshedra plans to eat the prince, so he devises a plan: he disguises himself as a poor man and chops wood in the nearby forest.
+The next day, the Kulshedra forces the girl to sweep some parts of the floor and not sweep the others, and to fill two cauldrons with her tears - both tasks accomplished with her husband's advice: for the first task, the princess is advised to sweep the floor with breadcrust; for the second task, she is told by Shpejt to fill the cauldrons with water and sprinkle salt over it.
+Seeing that the princess fulfilled the tasks, the Kulshedra then plans to eat the prince, so Shpejt devises a plan to get rid of the monster: he disguises himself as a poor man and chops wood in the nearby forest.
 The Kulshedra approaches and inquires the man, who answers that he is fashioning a coffin for Swift.
 The man convinces the Kulshedra to take a look inside the coffin, shoves the creature inside and burns it to ashes.
+Now freed from the Kulshedra's grasp, he takes the princess home with him, and they live happily.